zowe/docs-site/docs/user-guide/api-mediation/api-gateway-configuration.md

 Requests through the Gateway will now contain CORS header.

+### apiml.security.auth.provider

+By default, API Gateway uses zOSMF as an authentication provider.
+It is possible to switch to SAF as the authentication provider instead of the zOSMF.
+The intended usage of the SAF as an authentication provider is for systems without zOSMF.
+In case the SAF is used and the zOSMF is available on the system the created tokens won't be accepted by zOSMF.
+Use the following procedure to switch to SAF.

+**Follow these steps:**

+1. Open the file `<Zowe install directory>/components/api-mediation/bin/start.sh`.
+2. Find the line that contains the `-Dapiml.security.auth.zosmfServiceId=zosmf` parameter and replace it with `-Dapiml.security.auth.provider=saf`.
+3. Restart Zowe&trade.

+Authentication requests will now leverage SAF as authentication provider and the API ML will run without the zOSMF present on the system.

 ## Retry policy

 In default configuration, retry for all request is disabled, with one exception.
 The server will retry `GET` requests that finish with status code `503`.
 You can modify this behavior with these parameters: